rehierl/node-tree-outliner/1-basics/2-1-hierarchy-of-seqs.md

 * Sequence `v` is not a subsequence of `u`.
 * Sequence `v` contains `8`, but `u` does not.

-**CONCLUSION**
+**CLARIFICATION**
 A setup is said to be inconsistent with the definition of the `subsequence-of` operator, if the following is true: Two sequences exist that have one or more elements in common, but none of those two is a subsequence of the other.

+Note that such a setup has at least two sequences that overlap each other.

 **Memory hook**
-Sequences must be continuous and must not overlap each other.
+Consistent: Sequences must be continuous and must not overlap each other.

 <!-- ======================================================================= -->
 ## derived statements

-**CONCLUSION**
+**CLARIFICATION**
 With regards to a consistent setup, the following references may be used:

-* The next outer sequence (S2) of a subsequence (S1) will be referred to as the subsequence's (S1) parent sequence (S2).
+* The next outer sequence (S2) of a subsequence (S1) is said to be the subsequence's (S1) parent sequence (S2).
-* The sequence to which another sequence is its parent sequence will be referred to as one of the parent sequence's child sequence.
+* The sequence, to which another sequence is its parent sequence, is said to be one of the parent sequence's child sequences.
-* All inner sequences of an outer sequence will be referred to as the outer sequence's inner or descendant sequences.
+* All the subsequences of a sequence are said to be the sequence's inner or descendant sequences.
-* All sequences to which a sequence is a descendant sequence will be referred to as the sequence's outer or ancestor sequences.
+* A sequence to which another sequence is a descendant sequence is said to be one of the sequence's outer or ancestor sequences.
-* A sequence that has no outer sequence will be referred to as a root sequence.
+* A sequence that has no outer sequence is said to be a root sequence.
-* A set of sequences that has no more than one root sequence will be referred to as a hierarchy of sequences.
+* A set of sequences that has no more than one root sequence is said to be a hierarchy of sequences.
-* A set of sequences that has more than one root sequence will be referred to as a forest of sequences.
+* A set of sequences that has more than one root sequence is said to be a forest of hierarchies.

-Note that a root sequence is no subsequence to any other sequence.
+Note that a root sequence is no subsequence of any other sequence.

 ```
 |s-------------------------------------------------|